 College students spend 4 years (or more) looking forward to the big day when they graduate – when they finally don’t have to take another exam – or write another term paper – or get up early for an 8:00 am class.
-But when that day comes, it often feels kind of unsettling.
-College life is familiar.
-And what’s next feels like the unknown.
+But when that day comes, it often feels kind of anti-climatic.
+College life is familiar… and what’s next feels unknown.
 Leaving college is a time of transition.
-Learning to navigate transitions in life, like graduation, getting married, having children, changing jobs or careers, retirement etc., is a skill that can be practiced and learned.
+Learning to navigate transitions in life, like graduation, getting married, having children, dealing with illness, changing jobs or careers, retirement etc., is a skill that can be practiced and learned.
 You might as well start now!

 Around graduation time each year, I share this essay with seniors on transitions.
 I also get to thinking about the last day of my own college career.
 I took a final exam in the morning, packed my car to drive home, and was working at my first post-college job that same night – pumping gasoline (39 cents a gallon) at a Mobil station a half-mile from the house I grew up in.
 Not much progress yet.
 By the next week I had a job cleaning bathrooms at a local synagogue.
 Not much prestige yet.
 But I was making money, which I needed because I was to be married within a few months and then off to graduate school.
 Big transitions!
 My memory of that last day in college was all about “so what’s next?”
 I didn’t attend the graduation ceremony – I was moving on – but not navigating this big transition with dignity and grace.